-- 83. (1) If the question arises in any civil proceedings whether a particular act, transaction or occurrence did or did not take place in a particular department of the State or an organ of state or in a branch or office of such a department or organ, or the question arises in such proceedings whether a particular functionary in such a department, organ, branch or office did or did not perform a particular act or did or did not take part in a particular transaction, a document purporting to be an affidavit by a person who in that affidavit alleges - that he or she is the employ of the State or organ of state in the department's (a) branch or office concerned; - - (i) if the act, transaction or occurrence concerned took place in that department, branch or office; or - (ii) if the functionary concerned performed such an act or took part in such a transaction, - it would in the ordinary course of events have come to the deponent's knowledge and a record thereof which is available to him or her would have been kept; and - (c) that it has not come to his or her knowledge- - (i) that such an act, transaction or occurrence took place; or - (ii) that that functionary performed such an act or took part in such a transaction, and that there is no record thereof, shall on mere production be admissible as proof in those proceedings that the act, transaction or occurrence concerned did not take place or that the functionary concerned did not perform the act concerned or did not take part in the transaction concerned.
+83. (1) If the question arises in any civil proceedings whether a particular act, transaction or occurrence did or did not take place in a particular department of the State or an organ of state or in a branch or office of such a department or organ, or the question arises in such proceedings whether a particular functionary in such a department, organ, branch or office did or did not perform a particular act or did or did not take part in a particular transaction, a document purporting to be an affidavit by a person who in that affidavit alleges-

+- (a) that he or she is in the employ of the State or organ of state in the department's branch or office concerned; - (b) that- - (i) if the act, transaction or occurrence concerned took place in that department, branch or office; or - (ii) if the functionary concerned performed such an act or took part in such a transaction - it would in the ordinary course of events have come to the deponent's 30 knowledge and a record thereof which is available to him or her would have been kept; and - (c) that it has not come to his or her knowledge- - (i) that such an act, transaction or occurrence took place; or - (ii) that that functionary performed such an act or took part in such a 35 transaction, and that there is no record thereof, shall on mere production be admissible as proof in those proceedings that the act, transaction or occurrence concerned did not take place or that the functionary concerned did not perform the act concerned or did not take part in the transaction concerned.

-- (2) If the question arises in any civil proceedings whether a person with a particular name did or did not furnish a particular officer with particular information or a particular 35 document, a document purporting to be an affidavit by a person who in that affidavit alleges that he or she is that officer and that no person which such a name furnished him or her with such information or document, shall on mere production be admissible as proof in those proceedings that the person did not furnish that officer with such information or document. - (3) If the question arises in any civil proceedings whether a fact or information has been recorded under this Act or whether a document is kept or retained thereunder, a document purporting to be an affidavit by a person who in that affidavit alleges that he or she is the person on whom this Act confers the power or imposes the duty to record that fact or information or to keep or retain that document and that he or she has recorded 45 the fact or information concerned or keeps or retains the document concerned or that he or she has satisfied himself or herself that the fact or information concerned has been recorded or that the document concerned is kept or retained, shall on mere production be admissible as proof in those proceedings that that fact or information has been so recorded or that that document is so kept or retained.
-50 intending to make use thereof on every other party to the proceedings concerned at least seven days before the date of the production thereof.
+- (2) If the question arises in any civil proceedings whether a person with a particular name did or did not furnish a particular officer with particular information or a particular document, a document purporting to be an affidavit by a person who in that affidavit alleges that he or she is that officer and that no person with such a name furnished him or her with such information or document, shall on mere production be admissible as proof in those proceedings that the person did not furnish that officer with such information or document. - (3) If the question arises in any civil proceedings whether a fact or information has been recorded under this Act or whether a document is kept or retained thereunder, a document purporting to be an affidavit by a person who in that affidavit alleges that he or she is the person on whom this Act confers the power or imposes the duty to record that fact or information or to keep or retain that document and that he or she has recorded the fact or information concerned or keeps or retains the document concerned or that he or she has satisfied himself or herself that the fact or information concerned has been recorded or that the document concerned is kept or retained, shall on mere production be admissible as proof in those proceedings that that fact or information has been so recorded or that that document is so kept or retained.